 One thing that all Garmin fitness trackers and smartwatches have in common is that they use the same smartphone software.
 Garmin Connect is probably not the best app out there, but it is one of the most comprehensive ones.
 Look hard enough and you’ll find the piece of data you are looking for.
 It might take a few clicks but it’s probably there.

 My device of choice is the Forerunner 935.
 As great as the watch is, I do have sync issues from time to time.
+You’ve put in a hard workout but it just won’t sync.

 You’ll know your wearable is playing nice with the app by looking at the sync ring.
 It will spin and a white line on the status ring will show progress.
 If the ring is greyed out it’s either finished syncing or not paired.
 To initiate a sync manually, simply pull down on the smartphone display.
 The green dot shows your device is connected.